Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 Makes: Approximately 6 large patties

-These are fun, savory little patties that will add a little zip to your vegan breakfast.
+These are fun, savory little patties that will add a little zip to your morning.

 1. In a small saucepan, add tempeh to vegetable stock.
 Cook for 10 minutes.
 Remove tempeh, cool and grate on coarse side of grater.
-Mix grated tempeh with oats, Braggs (or Tamari), water, oil and spices.
+Mix grated tempeh with oats, Tamari, water, oil and spices.
 Mixture should be moist enough to press into 12 patties.
 Chill on a covered platter.

 2. Heat oil in a large skillet.
 Brown patties on each side over medium high heat, turning carefully.
 You may want to do this in small batches, using just a little oil each time.
 Patties will soak up the oil quickly, but will brown in the dry pan.